erictleung/erictleung.github.io/_posts/2015-08-10-telling-a-story.md

 layout: post
 title: "Telling a Story"
 category: education
+tags:
+- story telling
+- bioinformatics
+- learning
 ---

 <span class="octicon octicon-clock"></span> Reading Time: 5 minutes

-Earlier today, I was musing about some advice professors have given me in the past while doing course work.
+Today, I thought about some advice professors have given me in the past while doing course work.
 Several have told me when giving a presentation or doing research that you should tell a story.
-However, they never go into detail about what that actually means and it can be very frustrating for a learning student!
+But yet, they never go into detail about what that actually means.
+This can be very frustrating for a learning student!
 Every time I have heard that, I always think, "Yeah, I get that.
 I can make a story no problem."
-However, it turned out to be more difficult the more I thought about it.
+It turned out to be more difficult the more I thought about it.

 ## What does telling a story mean?

-Over time, I've slowly gotten a sense of what telling a story means when doing research.
-An example I'll use is from a project I was given in my undergraduate introduction to bioinformatics course.
-Our professor assigned each of us a gene to study and to "tell a story about it" using the bioinformatics tools we've learned that semester.
+Over time, I've gotten a sense of what telling a story means when doing research.
+Several years ago, I had a class project for my introduction to bioinformatics course.
+Our professor assigned each of us a gene to study and to "tell a story about it" using the tools we've learned.
 We learned about analyses such as: using BLAST to perform sequence alignment; performing multiple sequence alignments using MUSCLE to find homology; and a network analysis of our assigned gene and it's expressed protein interactions with other genes products.

 <!--break-->